erich666/NormalTextureProcessor/README.md

   * To specify how the input heightfield data is scaled, use '-hfs #', where you give a scale factor.
 The value is 5.0 by default.
   * By default heightfields are considered to repeat, meaning that along the edges heights "off the texture" are taken from the opposite edge.
 TBD: do the borders wrap or are they "doubled" or something else, such as maintaining slope. '-hborder'

 Tools such as [BeyondCompare](https://www.scootersoftware.com/) are worthwhile for comparing the original image with its modified version.
 You can hover over individual texels and see how the values have changed.
-Here's an example diff, with the tolerance set to 2 texel levels difference in any channel.
+Here's an example diff, with the tolerance set to 2 texel levels difference in any channel; red is more, blue is equal or less, gray is no difference.

 ![Comparison of clearcoat_normal.png, original vs. cleaned](readme_diff.png "Comparison of clearcoat_normal.png, original vs. cleaned")